jennhuynh02/sushi-go-round-remaster/README.md

 # 🍣 Sushi-Go-Round Remaster (WIP)
 A modern remaster of my original bootcamp-era Sushi-Go-Round game.

-This project is being rebuilt with **React + TypeScript + Vite**, and a custom HTML5 Canvas game engine.
+Originally, when working on this project, the assignment was to demonstrate my understanding of object-oriented programming in vanilla JavaScript on the DOM.

+Now, with more polished skills in the frontend, I would like to remaster this game to pay tribute to my friends who played the first rendition of this silly game; all the while talking to me and supporting my career in software engineering.

 The goal: take a working prototype and evolve it into a polished, production-quality web game —
 showcasing **clean architecture, modern tooling, accessibility, and UI/UX polish.**